alabamagan/Nyul/README.md

 The class NyulNormalizer.py implements a method for intensity normalization as explained in [1] and [2].

+The class is provided with a example that can be run straighforward: `python NyulNormalizer.py`.
+The 3 volumes provided as examples where extracted from [BRATS](http://braintumorsegmentation.org/) 2015 challenge.

 ## Dependences
 A few dependences are required by NyulNormalier:
 * Numpy (`pip install numpy`)